La Shawn Ford: Early life, education, and career

 Ford attended Lady Help of Christians Catholic Elementary School and graduated from Weber High School.

-Initially, after high school, Ford attended the Niles College Seminary at Loyola University in Chicago contemplating becoming a priest.
-Ford ultimately received a bachelor of arts in elementary education from Loyola, with a minor in political science.
+Initially, after high school, Ford attended the Niles College Seminary contemplating becoming a priest.
+Ford ultimately received a bachelor of arts in elementary education with a minor in political science from Loyola University Chicago.
 He played basketball while at Loyola.
-He also received a degree from University of Illinois at Chicago.
+He also attended the University of Illinois, Chicago.

-Ford became a history teacher and basketball coach for Chicago Public Schools.
+Ford became a history teacher and basketball coach for Chicago Public Schools at Bridge Elementary School on the northwest side.
 Later he became a licensed Illinois real estate broker, and became the founder of Ford Desired Real Estate in 2001.
 He has served as a member of the Chicago and National Association of Realtors, board member of the Austin YMCA, board member of Circle Family Care, board member of the Austin Chamber of Commerce, founding organizer of Zawadi Youth Group, and member of St. Martin de Porres Catholic Church Parish Council and Finance Committee.

 Ford worked as a Democratic precinct captain in the neighborhood where he grew up.